priya1puresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/rds_deployment.md

 To find the correct instance type for RDS, Check the [list](https://aws.amazon.com/rds/mysql/instance-types/) of supported instance types.
 We selected a Graviton (Arm) based instance type.

 ![Screenshot (260)](https://user-images.githubusercontent.com/92315883/209249327-3755d7ef-581b-456c-a64b-e2167080dd59.png)
-We also need to create `credentail.tf` file, for passing our secret keys and password.
+We also need to create a `credentail.tf` file, for passing our secret keys and password.

 ### Here is credential.tf file for credentials